aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/document-classification/_index.md

 Document classification supports classifying documents stored on Aspose Storage or any of [the supported storage](https://docs.aspose.cloud/display/storagecloud/How+to+Configure+3rd+Party+Cloud+Storages).
 API supports all document formats [supported by other Aspose.Words Cloud methods](https://products.aspose.cloud/words/cloud), including PDF which will be implicitly [converted to Word format](/convert-pdf-document-to-word/).

-**Note:** The SDKs in C#, Java, PHP, Ruby, Python, Node.js, Android, Swift and Go are available for download.
+**Note**: The SDKs in C#, Java, PHP, Ruby, Python, Node.js, Android, Swift and Go are available for download.
 Also the sample code are given below for each of the SDKs:

 ## REST API’s Resources